sanyuan0v0/fastapi_vue3_admin/README.en.md

 ---

+## 🛠️ Secondary Development Tutorial

+### Backend Part

+1. **Write the Entity Class Layer**: Create the ORM model for the demo in `backend/app/v1/models/demo/demo_model.py` (corresponding to the entity class layer in Spring Boot).
+2. **Write the Data Model Layer**: Create the demo data model in `backend/app/v1/schemas/demo/demo_schema.py` (corresponding to the DTO layer in Spring Boot).
+3. **Write the Query Parameter Model Layer**: Create the query parameter model for the demo in `backend/app/v1/params/demo/demo_param.py` (corresponding to the DTO layer in Spring Boot).
+4. **Write the Persistence Layer**: Create the demo data layer in `backend/app/v1/cruds/demo/demo_crud.py` (corresponding to the Mapper or DAO layer in Spring Boot).
+5. **Write the Business Layer**: Create the demo data layer in `backend/app/v1/services/demo/demo_service.py` (corresponding to the Service layer in Spring Boot).
+6. **Write the Interface Layer**: Create the demo data layer in `backend/app/v1/controllers/demo/demo_controller.py` (corresponding to the Controller layer in Spring Boot).
+7. **Register Backend Routes**: Register the demo routes in `backend/app/v1/urls/demo/demo_url.py`.
+8. **Register Routes to the FastAPI Service**: Register the routes in `backend/plugin/init_app.py`.
+9. **Add the Demo Module to the System Initialization Script**: Add it in `backend/app/scripts/initialize.py` (if necessary, you can configure the demo menu permissions in `backend/app/scripts/data/system_menu.json` and `backend/app/scripts/data/system_role_menus.json` or from the frontend page menu).
+10. **Add the Demo Module to the Database Migration Script**: Add it in `backend/app/alembic/env.py`.

+### Frontend Part

+1. **Configure the Frontend to Access the Backend Interface Address**: Configure it in `frontend/src/api/demo/example.ts`.
+2. **Write the Frontend Page**: Write it in `frontend/src/views/demo/example/index.vue`.

+---

 ## 🙏 Thanks

 Thanks to the contributions and support of the following projects, which have enabled the successful completion of this project: